rsubtil/controller_icons/README.md

 The addon is licensed under the MIT license.
 Full details at [LICENSE](LICENSE).

 The controller assets are [Xelu's FREE Controllers & Keyboard PROMPTS](https://thoseawesomeguys.com/prompts/), made by Nicolae (XELU) Berbece and under Creative Commons 0 _(CC0)_.
+Some extra icons were created and contributed to this addon, also on the same CC0 license:

+- @TacticalLaptopBag: Apostrophe, backtick, comma, equals, forward slash and period keys.

 The icon was designed by [@adambelis](https://github.com/adambelis) ([#5](https://github.com/rsubtil/controller_icons/pull/5)) and is under Create Commons 0 _(CC0)_.
 It uses the [Godot's logo](https://github.com/godotengine/godot/blob/master/icon.svg) which is under Creative Commons Attribution 4.0 International License _(CC-BY-4.0 International)_